open-telemetry/opentelemetry-java/RELEASING.md

 ## Starting the Release

+Before releasing, it is a good idea to run `./gradlew japicmp` on the main branch and verify that there are no unexpected public API changes seen in the `docs/apidiffs/current_vs_latest` directory.

 Open the release build workflow in your browser [here](https://github.com/open-telemetry/opentelemetry-java/actions/workflows/release-build.yml).

 You will see a button that says "Run workflow".
 Press the button, enter the version number you want